mrellipse/toucan/README.md

 TLS is provided by using a self-signed X509 certificate (see _./src/server/resources_ )

-Support for [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) has been provided.
-Whenever an access token is issued by the server, an anti-forgery cookie is also returned at the same time.
+Support for [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) has been provided.

+> The site sets CSRF session cookies whenever an access token is issued

 The Axios library automatically uses this cookie to append the anti-forgery token to outbound POST, PUT and DELETE requests.

 ## Tests